Trae Young NBA Playoffs Player Props: Hawks vs. Celtics

 Trae Young Insights vs. the Celtics

+- Young is responsible for attempting 18.4% of his team's field goal attempts this season with 19.0 per game.

-- Young is averaging 6.3 three-point field goal attempts per game this season, which is 18.4% of his team's shots from beyond the arc.
+- Young is averaging 6.3 three-point field goal attempts per game this season, which is 18.4% of his team's attempts from beyond the arc.

 - Young's Hawks average 102.9 possessions per game, which ranks 10th among NBA teams, while the Celtics have a middling offense in terms of tempo, ranking 16th with 101.9 possessions per contest.

-- Conceding 111.4 points per game, the Celtics are the fourth-ranked squad in the league on defense.
+- The Celtics are the fourth-best defensive squad in the league, allowing 111.4 points per game.

-- Conceding 44 rebounds per contest, the Celtics are the 18th-ranked team in the league.
+- On the glass, the Celtics are ranked 18th in the league, allowing 44 rebounds per game.

-- Giving up 23.1 assists per game, the Celtics are the second-ranked team in the league.
+- Conceding 23.1 assists per contest, the Celtics are the second-ranked squad in the league.

 - The Celtics give up 11.6 made 3-pointers per contest, fifth-ranked in the NBA.